lorenaparralanda/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> Although I am interested in familirizing myself with Emacs and vim, I will be using nano for its simplicity.
+>> Although I am interested in familiarizing myself with Emacs and vim, I will be using nano for its simplicity.

 --